SequeiraLian/AT3-gardening-app/docs/developer_notes.md

 - Worked on archive function
 - TODO: check if track and archive functions work. create a list of predetermined dates as input
 - TODO: need to create pygame user interface

+### Term 2 Week 7
+Thursday 13 June
+- Worked on pygame interface
+- reflected on design and started coding a new interface